 What are bitter almonds?
 And, are they the same as regular almonds?

 The Danger of Bitter Almonds

-Symptoms of ingestion leading to death can include nervous system disruption and breathing difficulties.
-As few as seven to 10 unprocessed bitter almonds can kill a child, and from roughly a dozen to 70 nuts can kill a 150-pound adult.
+Hydrocyanic acid is a solution of hydrogen cyanide and water.
+The byproduct is an organic version of the well-known poison, cyanide.
+The worst symptoms of eating bitter almonds can include your nervous system shutting down, breathing difficulties, and even death.
+As few as seven to 10 unprocessed bitter almonds can kill a child, and roughly a dozen to 70 nuts can kill a 150-pound adult.
 The exact number depends on the size of the nuts.

-Bitter Almonds vs. Sweet Almonds
+The Differences Between Bitter and Sweet Almonds

-Bitter almonds also grow on trees and they don't look much different from sweet almonds, although they tend to be a bit smaller and have pointier ends.
-They're "stronger" almonds, giving off considerably more of a scent, and they're often used to make non-edible products like soaps or perfumes.
-They have considerable saturated fat content.
-Bitter almonds are native to Asia and the Middle East.
-It's unlikely that you'd want to munch on a handful of them regardless of the deadly implications because they just don't taste good.
-They're literally bitter, the result of growing to maturity within their shoots rather than blooming due to a recessive gene.
-This produces amygdalin, a chemical compound that defends them against being eaten in the wild.
-This amygdalin divides into two parts when exposed to moisture, producing an intense almond flavor that's actually edible, but also the hydrocyanic acid that makes the nuts deadly.
+Bitter almonds also grow on trees, and they do not look much different from sweet almonds.
+Bitter almonds tend to be a bit smaller and have pointier ends.
+Bitter almonds usually give off a considerably stronger scent and are often used to make non-edible products like soaps or perfumes.
+They have a considerable saturated fat content.
+Bitter almonds are native to Asia and the Middle East but can grow in the U.S., and the trees are used ornamentally in landscaping.
+In the U.S., it is only the nuts that cannot be sold.
+Bitter almonds are scientifically called Prunus dulcis var. amara, the word amara means "bitter."

+You are not likely to munch on a handful of bitter almonds because as the name suggests, the nut does not taste good.
+The nut is literally bitter, the result of growing to maturity within their shoots rather than blooming due to a recessive gene.
+This bitter taste comes from amygdalin, a chemical compound within the nut that defends the nut from being eaten in the wild.
+Amygdalin divides into two parts when exposed to moisture: an intense almond flavor that is actually edible, and hydrocyanic acid that makes the nuts deadly.